catherinecat1/SensorApp/README.md

    - The server verifies these credentials against the `iot_devices` table in the database.
    - The `secret_key` is stored as a hashed value in the database for security.
    - This is a just a simple mock up for IoT Device Authentication.
 In real implementation, IoT developers and administrators usually register each device and deploy each one with public key infrastructure (PKI) that is linked to public key certificates for device authentication.
 PKI helps the IoT network to establish the legitimacy of a device in a network.
 However, every device should be able to verify the source of information in a system consisting of thousands of devices that are sending large volumes of data in milliseconds.
 So it is essential to have a trusted platform that can automatically handle device identity verification.

-This dual approach ensures that both human users (through the frontend) and IoT devices can securely interact with our system, with appropriate access controls for each type of entity.

 ## API Endpoints